Warmy Blog

 Verify if your IP address has been blacklisted by checking it against common DNS-based blackhole lists (DNSBLs) or real-time blacklist (RBL) services.
 Being listed can lead to email delivery issues, including the 550 5.7.1 error.

-If you find your IP address on the blacklist, follow to our blog where you will find many articles to understand how to remove your IP from the blacklist
+If you find your IP address on the blacklist, follow to our blog where you will find many articles to understand how to remove your IP from the blacklist.

 warmy email deliverability